DHTMLX/docs-diagram/docs/guides/diagram_editor/initialization.md

 #### Installing trial Diagram Editor via npm and yarn

 :::info
 If you want to use the trial version of Diagram Editor, download the [**trial Diagram package**](https://dhtmlx.com/docs/products/dhtmlxDiagram/download.shtml) and follow the steps mentioned in the *README* file.
-Note that the trial Diagram is available 30 days only.
+Note that the trial Diagram Editor is available 30 days only.
 :::

 #### Installing PRO Diagram Editor via npm and yarn

 :::info
-If you already have Diagram under the proprietary license, send your **license number** to the *contact@dhtmlx.com* email to receive a login and a password for a private **npm** as well as a detailed guide on how to install Diagram.
-Note that a private **npm** is available before the expiration of the proprietary Diagram license.
+If you already have Diagram Editor under the proprietary license, send your **license number** to the *contact@dhtmlx.com* email to receive a login and a password for a private **npm** as well as a detailed guide on how to install Diagram Editor.
+Note that a private **npm** is available before the expiration of the proprietary Diagram Editor license.
 :::

-## Initializing Editor
+## Initializing Diagram Editor

 You can initialize a Diagram Editor in a container, in the document body, or in a layout cell.

 ### Initialization in a container

-To initialize an editor in a container, use the `dhx.DiagramEditor` constructor and pass the following two parameters to the constructor function:
+To initialize Diagram Editor in a container, use the `dhx.DiagramEditor` constructor and pass the following two parameters to the constructor function:

-- a container to place an Editor into, let's give it the *"editor_container"* id:
+- a container to place Diagram Editor into, let's give it the *"editor_container"* id:

 ~~~html title="index.html"
 <div id="editor_container"></div>